yao-mxu/Discrimination_Reporting/README.md

 Monday May 16th:

-1. Break down the co-occurence table by record type
+*Implemented reactive UI fields, observed events and adjusted*

-2. Push to repo
+~~1.
+Break down the co-occurence table by record type ~2.
+Push to repo
-3. Fix parts of about page
+~3.
+Fix parts of about page